sevenleo/npm-pymanager/README.md

 ### Platform-Specific Optimizations

 **Windows:**
-- Uses `msvcrt` for keyboard input handling
+- Uses `msvcrt` for keyboard input handling, comparing raw bytes so arrow/function keys (which arrive as prefix + scan code) are discarded instead of leaking as letters
 - npm commands executed with `shell=True` for proper PATH resolution
-- ANSI escape codes handled correctly for progress indicators
+- ANSI escape codes handled correctly for progress indicators (VT mode enabled; graceful fallback without it)

 **Linux/macOS:**
 - Uses `tty` and `termios` for instant keyboard input